 In 2009, Davies Manor Association staffers and volunteers began a series of research initiatives focused on uncovering historical narratives about the men, women, and children enslaved by the Davies family.
-Since that time, a significant amount of information has been pieced together about the people enslaved by multiple generations of the family, beginning in Virginia in the late 1700s, and extending through the end of the Civil War at Davies Plantation here in Shelby County, Tennessee.
+Since that time, substantial information has been pieced together about the people enslaved by multiple generations of the family, beginning in Virginia in the late 1700s, and extending through the end of the Civil War at Davies Plantation here in Shelby County, Tennessee.
 Much of what’s been learned comes from surviving papers left behind by the Davies family.
-These records, archived today at the DMA, include birth ledgers for slaves, promissory notes, bills of sale, estate documents, and correspondence.
-Researchers have also utilized government and legal records, as well as oral interviews conducted with descendants of African Americans who once lived on or near Davies Plantation.
-Sadly, none of the historical papers in the DMA’s possession offer perspectives from enslaved people themselves.
+These records, which are archived today at Davies Manor, include birth ledgers for slaves, promissory notes, bills of sale, estate documents, and correspondence between members of the Davies family.
+Researchers have also utilized government and legal records, as well as oral interviews conducted with descendants of African Americans who were enslaved at Davies Plantation.
+Unfortunately, none of the historical papers in the DMA’s possession offer perspectives from enslaved people themselves.
 What follows below is a brief overview of the most up-to date findings related to this realm of the historic site’s history.
-A much more detailed account is now on permanent display at the Davies Manor house museum via an exhibit entitled, “Omitted in Mass”: Rediscovering Lost Narratives of Enslavement, Migration, and Memory Through the Davies Family’s Papers.
-Going forward, research is continuing into the experiences of African Americans at Davies Plantation.
+A much more detailed account is on permanent display at the Davies Manor house museum via an exhibit, “Omitted in Mass”: Rediscovering Lost Narratives of Enslavement, Migration, and Memory Through the Davies Family’s Papers.
+Going forward, research is continuing into the stories of the African Americans who once lived at Davies Plantation.

-Throughout the Civil War years – and despite the Union Army’s occupation of West Tennessee – what’s now the modern-day site of Davies Manor Plantation continued to exploit slave labor.
+Throughout the Civil War years – and despite the Union Army’s occupation of West Tennessee – what’s now the modern-day site of Davies Manor continued to exploit slave labor.
 As late as 1865, Logan Davies was earning income by renting out enslaved people to neighboring plantations.
 James Davies spent the war serving as a private in the 38th Tennessee Infantry.
 When he enlisted in 1863, James took along an enslaved “bodyservant” named Richmond Bennett.
 Richmond and James returned to Davies Plantation after the Confederacy’s defeat.
 Upon earning his freedom, Richmond married Sarah Jane Tucker, another former Davies family slave.
 Richmond, Sarah Jane and their children would live in eastern Shelby County well into the twentieth century.
 At least half a dozen other people formerly enslaved by the Davies worked as sharecroppers at Davies Plantation throughout the nineteenth and early-twentieth centuries.
 Research into the lives of these freedmen and freedwomen and their descendants remains a work in progress.